Ramish93/AWS-Cloud-Practioner-Prep/README.md

      2. least privilege access

 - Amazon Cognito:
-  - a managed service that enables youto hande handle authentication and authorization for custom web and mobile applications.
+  - a managed service that enables you to hande handle authentication and authorization for custom web and mobile applications.
   - its like IAM but for custom applications.
   - has UI components for IOS android etc.
   - security capabilities, to control access.